Why Apple Shares Are Diving Today - Benzinga

-Shares of several companies in the broader tech sector, including Apple Inc AAPL, are trading lower amid market weakness as traders continue to digest Wednesday’s Fed rate hike announcement.
-A gain in treasury yields has weighed on technology and growth stocks.
+Shares of several companies in the broader technology sector, including Apple Inc AAPL, are trading lower amid continued volatility as investors digest the latest U.S. inflation data, which came in higher-than-expected.

 Apple designs a wide variety of consumer electronic devices.